 Really?
 We can be in harmony with the very thing that seems to disrupt our happiness?
 Is it possible?
 The chant suggests so.
 How might this happen?

 In my classes on aging, we explore the question, “What is my relationship to change?”
 This often ignites a discovery process with many revelations.
-What is the mind’s reaction, when we are faced with challenging or unexpected change?
+What is the mind’s reaction when we are faced with challenging or unexpected change?
 How does our practice teach us to ride the waves of change with greater ease and confidence?

 This breaks up our fixed perceptions of ourselves and others.
-We see how truly fluid we are — one moment we may feel grumpy, the next moment may bring elation.
+We see how truly fluid we are.
+One moment we may feel grumpy, the next moment may bring elation.
 We see that the words “always” and “forever” simply do not apply.
 We are not always angry, always in a good mood, or always anything!
 We are a changing flow of sensory and emotional impressions, arising and passing, moment-to-moment.

 This changes our perception of not only ourselves but those around us.

 Over time we develop a greater capacity to be at ease with change, whether pleasant or unpleasant.
 We may even taste the exhilarating freedom of letting go of control.
 This was the welcome discovery of an elderly physicist as he was dying.
 “I can let go now!
-I can let go now!” he repeated, as if he had been waiting his whole life to do just that.
+I can let go now!” he repeated as if he had been waiting his whole life to do just that.

-Philosopher George Santayana said, “To be interested in the changing seasons is a happier state of mind than to be hopelessly in love with Spring.”
-Our practice asks us to open to all the seasons of life — old age as well as youth, sickness as well as health, failure as well as success, loss as well as good fortune.
+Philosopher George Santayana said, “To be interested in the changing seasons is a happier state of mind than to be hopelessly in love with spring.”
+Our practice asks us to be open to all the seasons of life: old age as well as youth, sickness as well as health, failure as well as success, loss as well as good fortune.
 The longer we live, the more we experience all the many facets of reality that impermanence reveals.
 Out of this experience of change, we become wise.
-We see that there are seasons, there are beginnings and endings, there are times of sorrow, times of abundant joy, and that is the natural way of things.
+We see that there are seasons, there are beginnings and endings, there are times of sorrow, and times of abundant joy, and that is the natural way of things.
 The truth of impermanence as universal and impersonal penetrates, helping us to let go more and more.

-There is an often told story of the Thai forest master, Ajahn Chah.
+There is an often-told story of the Thai forest master, Ajahn Chah.
 During a dharma teaching, he held up a glass that he used for drinking water.
 “You see this glass?
-To me this glass is already broken.
+To me, this glass is already broken.
 I have no illusions that it is permanent.
-But while it is here I can enjoy it and appreciate it.”
+But while it is here, I can enjoy it and appreciate it.”

 Can we likewise say, “This body is already broken.
-But while it is here I can enjoy it and appreciate this rare and precious human incarnation.”
+But while it is here, I can enjoy it and appreciate this rare and precious human incarnation.”

-This very life we are living is a temporary event — we will certainly die, but the time of our death and how we die is not known to us, or to anyone.
+This very life we are living is a temporary event—we will certainly die, but the time of our death and how we die is not known to us or to anyone.
 In the midst of such uncertainty, what is our refuge?
 If we have included impermanence as an object of our awareness practice, our own mind’s equanimity as we ride the waves of change will be our refuge, revealing a deeper source of true satisfaction and peace.

 Lama Yeshe said it perfectly: